SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

  * harmonic_dyn1
  * ...

-We import them with CellConstructor.
+We import them with *CellConstructor*.

-We need only to know the number of total q independent points by symmetries, that is, the total number of dynamical matrix printed by espresso (harmonic_dyn0 does not count).
+We need only to know the number of total q independent points by symmetries, that is, the total number of dynamical matrix printed by Quantum ESPRESSO (harmonic_dyn0 does not count).
 In this case, it should be 3.